Create a database availability group

 You can specify a name for the DAG, leave the Witness server field empty, and specify the directory you want created and shared on the witness server.
-In this scenario, the wizard will search for an Exchange server with Client Access services, and it will automatically create the specified witness directory on that server, share the directory, and configure the DAG to use that Exchange server with Client Access services as its witness server.
+In this scenario, the wizard will search for a Client Access server that doesn't have the Mailbox server role installed, and it will automatically create the specified witness directory on that server, share the directory, and configure the DAG to use that Client Access server as its witness server.

-Note: If the witness server you specify isn't an Exchange server in your organization, you must add the Exchange Trusted Subsystem universal security group to the local Administrators group on the witness server.
+If the witness server you specify isn't an Exchange 2013 or Exchange 2010 server, you must add the Exchange Trusted Subsystem universal security group to the local Administrators group on the witness server.
 These security permissions are necessary to ensure that Exchange can create a directory and share on the witness server as needed.
 If the proper permissions aren't configured, the following error is returned:

 Error: An error occurred during discovery of the database availability group topology.
 Error: An error occurred while attempting a cluster operation.
 Error: Cluster API "AddClusterNode() (MaxPercentage=12) failed with 0x80070005.
 Error: Access is denied."

 For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts in the Exchange admin center.

 Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at Exchange Server.